 With this method of managing white space, we could now allow columns, nested in rows, nested in columns, while still maintain a modular presentation without adding on layers of style overrides.

 After defining the metaphor and the design system of our visualization, I moved on to posh individual elements.
+I did a study of visualization color palettes and a round of clean up for all the small details.

 You can read about my findings around color palettes on the Graphiq Blog.